Goodbye, PMI!

-Familiarize yourself with your monthly statements to keep a running total of principal payments.
-Find out the purchase prices of other houses in your neighborhood.
-Unfortunately, if you have a recent loan - five years or fewer, you probably haven't started to pay very much of the principal: you are paying mostly interest.
+Keep a running total of your principal payments.
+You'll want to stay aware of the the purchase amounts of the houses that sell in your neighborhood.
+Unfortunately, if you have a new loan - five years or under, you probably haven't started to pay very much of the principal: you are paying mostly interest.

-At the point you determine you've reached 20 percent equity, you can begin the process of canceling your Private Mortgage Insurance.
-You will need to notify your mortgage lender that you wish to cancel PMI payments.
-Then you will be asked to submit proof that you have at least 20 percent equity.
-A state certified appraisal documented on the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) will be all the proof you need � and almost all lending institutions will require one before they agree to cancel PMI.
+You can start the process of canceling PMI as soon as you're sure your equity has reached 20%.
+You will first notify your lender that you are asking to cancel PMI.
+Then you will be asked to submit proof that you are eligible to cancel.
+A state certified appraisal documented on the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) verifies your equity amount � and your lender will probably require one before they'll cancel PMI.

 Got a Question?